 Polyclonal antibodies are typically produced by the inoculation of a suitable mammal, such as a mouse, rabbit, or goat.
 Larger mammals are often preferred as the amount of serum collected is greater.
 An antigen is injected into the mammal, typically over several weeks, inducing the B-lymphocytes to produce immunoglobulins (IgG) specific for the antigen.
-This polyclonal IgG is purified from the mammal’s serum.
+Polyclonal IgG is purified from the mammal’s serum.
 Our polyclonal antibodies are used in many applications including western blot, flow cytometry, ELISA, immunohistochemistry, and immunofluorescence.

 Featured antibody related categories